yangjian-xiao/Team-DApp/userstories.md

 Acceptance Test: Depeloving an APK to install in a smartphone to identify if there are any problems with the placing of all the objects created for the app.

 # 1.2 Data collection
-As a developer, I want to record each selection of each user for future processing.
+As a user, I want to be able to see the history of the selections I have made.

 Elaboration: When users make a selection for each image, whether they like or dislike it, the software should store those selections